instill-ai/console/README.md

 - Be careful of env prefix.
 For example, if you have a inlined env CONSOLE_BASE_URL, but in the env file it is written as NEXT_PUBLIC_CONSOLE_BASE_URL, the env.sh will not find this env in .env file and alter it.
 We recommend you add `NEXT_PUBLIC_` prefix in all the env related to Next.js

+## Security

+- We currently use self-signed certification in all our backend so the default of env variable `NEXT_PUBLIC_INTEGRATION_TEST_ENABLED` will be true.
+Which means that the Axios won't complaint the `Unauthorized` request.
+Please do not set this env variable to true on production.

-## Caveats
+## Other Caveats

-If you want to set up new path aliases using typescript, remember to add them in the `.storybook/main.js` to make sure storybook will correctly access the file.
+- If you want to set up new path aliases using typescript, remember to add them in the `.storybook/main.js` to make sure storybook will correctly access the file.

+###  net::ERR_CERT_AUTHORITY_INVALID

+During the local development, because our whole backends use self signed certification.
+The browser will complain this with `net::ERR_CERT_AUTHORITY_INVALID` error.
+Please proceed to the api-gateway url (default: https://localhost:8080) and tell your browser that you want to proceed the request under this url.